HCL-TECH-SOFTWARE/AltoroJ/README.md

 - Cause: AltoroJ database does not get created.
 This is usually caused by folder permission issues on a locked-down system
 - Solution:
 To make sure this isn’t a fluke, try to log in again using jsmith/demo1234.
 AltoroJ uses Java’s user.home property as a base directory for its database so this shouldn’t happen.
 However, if it does.
-Go to Tomcat’s logs folder and look for “user.home=“ in catalina.out file.
+Take a look at your Eclipse Console, or if running directly on Tomcat, open "catalina.out" file from Tomcat’s logs folder in a text editor and look for “user.home=“.
 This is the folder that AltoroJ is trying to create another folder in and needs write access.
 You can then:
 Give the user Tomcat runs under read/write/create access to this folder (recommended) OR modify Tomcat’s startup to include –Duser.home=“<new_path>” in Java arguments to change DB location